speakeasy-api/openapi-directory/SDKs/smart-me.com/v1/go/README.md

 ### MBus

-* `MBusPost` - M-BUS API: Adds data of a M-BUS Meter to the smart-me Cloud.
+* `MBusPostForm` - M-BUS API: Adds data of a M-BUS Meter to the smart-me Cloud.
             Just send us the M-BUS Telegram (RSP_UD) and we will do the Rest.
+* `MBusPostJSON` - M-BUS API: Adds data of a M-BUS Meter to the smart-me Cloud.
+            Just send us the M-BUS Telegram (RSP_UD) and we will do the Rest.
+* `MBusPostRaw` - M-BUS API: Adds data of a M-BUS Meter to the smart-me Cloud.
+            Just send us the M-BUS Telegram (RSP_UD) and we will do the Rest.

 ### MeterFolderInformation

 * `MeterFolderInformationGet` - Beta: Gets the General Information for a Meter or a Folder
+* `MeterFolderInformationPostForm` - Sets the Name of a Meter or a Folder
+* `MeterFolderInformationPostJSON` - Sets the Name of a Meter or a Folder
-* `MeterFolderInformationPost` - Sets the Name of a Meter or a Folder
+* `MeterFolderInformationPostRaw` - Sets the Name of a Meter or a Folder

 ### MeterValues